List of national symbols of Palestine

-Among the additional objects which are considered to be symbols of the Palestinian nation, is the native Palestinian poppy.
-Even though the national flower of Palestine is the Faqqua Iris, adopted in 2016, the poppy is red, with black center and green leaves, evoking the primary colors of the Pan-Arabic and Palestinian flag.
+Among the additional objects which are considered to be symbols of the Palestinian nation, is the native Palestinian poppy, Anemone coronaria.
+Even though the national flower of Palestine is the Faqqua Iris, adopted in 2016, the poppy has red petals, a black center with a white ring around it, and green leaves, evoking the colors of the Pan-Arabic and Palestinian flag.
 Jaffa oranges, lemons, olive trees, Battiri eggplants and the cactus pear (sabr) are also widely used as symbols for the Palestinian nation.
 Other plants including za'atar (thyme) and handal (colocynth) and traditional Palestinian crafts such as tatreez (Palestinian embroidery) are also considered national symbols.
+Maqluba is used a national symbol at pro-Palestine protests.